 - If you have a family history of colon cancer, are 40 or older and have not been screened

-- Cannot be on blood-thinning medication other than routine aspirin use or have a history of bleeding disorders (ask our nurse for details)
+- If you are not on blood-thinning medications other than routine aspirin use (ask our nurse for details)

 - Must not have a history of stroke or blood clots